 Three primary trends have affected the Region's forestland and its productivity.
 First, forests and farms are being increasingly "parceled" or subdivided into small lots which threaten the economic viability of forestry.
-Development pressure in the Region has been relaxed since the early 1990's, but the economy is predicted to rebound and the trend of land moving out of forest use to other uses will continue, particularly in those areas where access and development suitability are not severe.
+Development pressure in the Region has been relaxed since the early 1990's, but the trend of land moving out of forest use to other uses will continue, particularly in those areas where access and development suitability are not severe.

-Funding of the Current Use Program has been identified by the Northern Forest Lands Council as vital to landowners keeping their patience, not over harvesting the forests or opting for liquidation cutting of tracts.
-High taxes contribute to a low rate of return on timber sales, and have prompted some conversion to non-forest uses.
+Funding of the Current Use Program has been identified by the Northern Forest Lands Council to discourage landowners from over harvesting the forests or opting for liquidation cutting of tracts.
+High taxes contribute to a low rate of return on timber sales and have prompted some conversion to non-forest uses.

 Second, markets for timber and wood have been responsive to a glut of some products affecting prices, at least in the short run.
-While the number of mills in the region has declined, there has been a move to new markets, one being an export demand for hardwood logs and another being a demand for pulpwood and other specialty types.
+While the number of mills in the region has declined, there has been a move to new markets, one being an export demand for hardwood logs and another being a demand for pulpwood, potentially for a renewable energy market.
+Third, federal and state laws regarding estate tax have encouraged subdivision or development of forest land.

-For a state mostly known for hardwood, the demand for pulp has led to better managed forests because it is generally the lower grades or poorer cuts that are being used.
-Third, federal and state estate and inheritance tax laws have placed family landowners into financial situations, creating the need to subdivide or develop forest land in order to cover taxes.
 Current tax law bases estate values on the market value of land rather than at use value.
 By allowing land to be assessed on the basis of current use, family landowners are able to realize a more reasonable return on investment for long-term timber management.

 Forest products continue to be a significant share of the region's manufacturing sector.
-In Hancock, only 4% of residents are employed in the agriculture or forestry sectors.
 Because much of the town's land is part of Green Mountain National Forest, there is an abundance of trees, but not necessarily a large market for timber production.